MindrustUK/Heatmiser-for-home-assistant/docs/faqs.md

 ### Using Heatmiser Discovery

-Note: This will eventually be part of the setup process and done internally.

 - Start a listener in a terminal: `nc -ulk -p 19790`
 - Issue the discovery command `echo -n "hubseek" | nc -b -u 255.255.255.255 19790`